 Highlights: the Ford Foundation, the United Nations, Tudor City, the Japan Society, an antique store, a Norwegian Cultural Center, the Tramway Plaza, Queensboro Bridge, Cornell Tech, Roosevelt Park, and the old Smallpox Hospital.

 Metro: Grand Central, lines 4,5,6,7 (start) and Roosevelt Island, line F (end).

 Bus: Use an app like Citymapper to find the best options with bus #, waiting time, list of stops, and where you are in the city once you’ve boarded.
-You Metrocard will work and will be valid for transfers to the Metro and other buses, up to two hours.
+Your Metrocard or OMNY account will work and will be valid for transfers to the Metro and other buses.
 Express buses are more expensive, but you can buy your ticket at the stop.
 The drivers are generally very helpful!

 Good to know: you’ll easily find places to eat in Manhattan.
 It will be more limited on Roosevelt Island but you can always bring a picnic.
 Benches are numerous except on 2nd Avenue, and there are restrooms in all public places and at Roosevelt Park.

 A: Take the subway to Grand Central and once you are tired of looking at people crossing the main hall, exit on East 42nd St. and turn left.